-26.1 Those who are permitted to live off campus are:
+33. 1 Those who are permitted to live off campus are:

 - a.
 Married students - b.
-Single students who are 23 years old. (exceptions to this may be granted for students who are twenty two and in their 5th year of college). - c.
+Single students who are 23 years old.
+(Exceptions to this may be granted for students who are twenty two and in their final semester and working or training in a full time church or school ministry or are in their 5th year of college). - c.
 Single students under 23 years of age who live with their immediate families or legal guardians. - d.
 Those who wish to live with brothers or sisters must obtain written permission from the Dean of Students. - e.
 Students under 23 living with immediate family members or legal guardians are considered to be living at home.
 "At home" is defined as spending each night at the immediate family or legal guardians' home. - f.
 All exceptions must be approved by the Dean of Students.